syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/Accessibility.md

 ---
 layout : post
-title : AutomationId support for Syncfusion TabView Control in Xamarin.Forms description : Set AutomationId to find and interact with inner elements in TabView .The SfTabView control has built-in `AutomationId` for inner elements. platform : Xamarin.Forms control : SfTabView documentation : ug
+title :AutomationId support for Syncfusion TabView Control in Xamarin.Forms description :Set AutomationId to find and interact with inner elements in TabView .The SfTabView control has built-in `AutomationId` for inner elements. platform : Xamarin.Forms control : SfTabView documentation : ug